Age older than 40 years.

 A careful history and physical examination should aim to identify causes of acute headache that require immediate treatment.
 These causes can be broadly classified as imminent or completed vascular events (intracranial hemorrhage, thrombosis, cavernous sinus thrombosis, vasculitis, malignant hypertension, arterial dissection, cerebral venous thrombosis, transient ischemic attack, or aneurysm), infections (abscess, encephalitis, or meningitis), intracranial masses causing intracranial hypertension, preeclampsia, and carbon monoxide poisoning.
 Having the patient carefully describe the onset of headache can be helpful in diagnosing a serious cause.
 Report of a sudden-onset headache that reaches maximal and severe intensity within seconds or a few minutes is the classic description of a “thunderclap” headache; it should precipitate workup for subarachnoid hemorrhage, since the estimated prevalence of subarachnoid hemorrhage in patients with thunderclap headache is 43%.
 Thunderclap headache during the postpartum period precipitated by the Valsalva maneuver or recumbent positioning may indicate reversible cerebral vasoconstriction syndrome.
 Other historical features that raise the need for diagnostic testing include headache brought on by the Valsalva maneuver, cough, exertion, or sexual activity.

 The medical history can also guide the need for additional workup.
 Under most circumstances (including a normal neurologic examination), new headache in a patient older than 50 years or with HIV infection warrants immediate neuroimaging (Table 2–8).
 When the patient has a history of hypertension—particularly uncontrolled hypertension—a complete search for other features of “malignant hypertension” is appropriate to determine the urgency of control of hypertension (see Chapter 11-05).
 Headache and hypertension associated with pregnancy may be due to preeclampsia.
-Episodic headache associated with the triad of hypertension, palpitations, and sweats is suggestive of pheochromocytoma.
-In the absence ...
+Episodic headache associated with the triad of hypertension, palpitations, and sweats is suggestive of pheochromocytoma. ...